GoBootcamp/book/chapters/types.md

 ```
 bool
 string

-// Numeric types
+Numeric types:

 uint        either 32 or 64 bits
 int         same size as uint
-uintptr     an unsigned integer large enough to store the uninterpreted bits of a pointer value
+uintptr     an unsigned integer large enough to store the uninterpreted bits of
+            a pointer value
 uint8       the set of all unsigned  8-bit integers (0 to 255)
 uint16      the set of all unsigned 16-bit integers (0 to 65535)
 uint32      the set of all unsigned 32-bit integers (0 to 4294967295)